4ms/metamodule-docs-website/docs/faq.md

    MetaModule.</span>
  - NonlinearCircuits <span style="font-size:0.8em">all</span>
  - Scanner Darkly, aka Eightfold. <span style="font-size:0.8em">only SDOrcasHeartV2 module</span>
- - Valley <span style="font-size:0.8em">only Plateau, uGraph, and Topograph are built-in, other modules are plugins</span>
+ - Valley <span style="font-size:0.8em">Plateau, uGraph, and Topograph are built-in.
+Feline, Interzone, and Amalgam are in the Valley plugin</span>

 In addition to these, you can use more modules by downloading and [installing plugins](plugins.md).